 Telecommuters are a relatively large percentage of the workforce: 10.87% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Hammond citizens is very high relative to the national average among all cities (21.84%): 34.36% of adults in Hammond have a bachelor's degree or even advanced degree.
+The population of Hammond is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.36% of adults in Hammond have a bachelor's degree or even advanced degree.

 The people who call Hammond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hammond residents report their race to be White.
 Important ancestries of people in Hammond include English, Greek, Scottish, Italian, and German.